SaraK-N17/School_District_Analysis/README.md

 ### Comparison of School Size
 Large schools (2000-5000 students) performed much worse than smaller schools.
 Only 58% of students in large schools passed math and reading overall, compared to 90% for small schools (<1000 students) and 91% for medium schools (1000-2000 students).
 Again there is very minimal difference between the original and updated analysis and, when rounded, the results are the same.
+To observe the minimal differences, results would need to be shown down to several decimal places.

 ![image](https://user-images.githubusercontent.com/95710184/150048818-ced0ac09-d880-42a3-85d5-342a918bbbe6.png)

 ### Comparison of School Type
 Charter Schools performed better than District Schools overall.
-However, removal of the 9th graders did not change the original analysis.
+However, removal of the 9th graders did not change the original analysis unless results are shown down below whole number values.

 ![image](https://user-images.githubusercontent.com/95710184/150048420-5d104b08-4913-4e08-af2f-e042a11dc26b.png)